Who is in our WillHouse

 Dr. William T. Lewis, Sr.

-Dr. William T. Lewis, Sr., nationally recognized diversity and inclusion thought leader, and entrepreneur is an advisor and consultant to university presidents, and small to mid-size business leaders.
-As founder and president of WillHouse Global, Lewis leads a team of organizational development experts who help companies win!
+Dr. William T. Lewis, Sr., nationally recognized people and culture thought leader, entrepreneur, and is an advisor and consultant to university presidents, and small to midsize business leaders.
+As founder and president of WillHouse Global, Lewis leads a team of organizational development experts who help companies create cultures of belonging where everyone thrives!

 As a former Chief Diversity Officer, Lewis has led diversity and inclusion efforts at three highly acclaimed colleges and universities-- Indiana University, Bridgewater State University and Virginia Tech University.

 Lewis earned his Ph.D. in Higher Education Administration from Indiana University, Bloomington, IN.
-He holds a master degree in social work (MSW ).
+He holds a master’s degree in social work (MSW).
 He has dedicated his entire professional life to living the spirit of his social work background by "providing a voice for the voiceless and creating inclusive spaces for each person to reach their full potential.”

 Lewis proudly served in the United States Marine Corps Reserves (1990-1996).